Back Home Next

 But now I do it like this:

-If you see quotes, that means the beads are not really semiprecious.
+If you see quotation marks, that means that the words in the quote are merely descriptive, and that the beads are not really semiprecious.

-However, if I use the term in a descriptive way, then I may not use quotes, like this:
+However, if I use the term in a descriptive way, then I may not use quotation marks, like this:

 6mm amethyst purple beads